 These statistics are listed for educational purposes.
 They illustrate the real dangers that exist in our homes and the need for adults, governments, and schools to take action that would prevent these injuries.

 Nonetheless, from time to time, incidents occur that do result in an injury to a child.
-If a minor you know has been involved in an incident resulting in injury, feel free to contact this office, Law Offices of Edward A. Smith, for advice on how to handle such claims.
+If a minor you know has been involved in an incident resulting in injury, feel free to contact this office, Edward A Smith Law Offices, for advice on how to handle such claims.

 (Photo Attributed to Steevven1, via Wikimedia Commons)